basvanwesting/genetic-algorithm/README.md

 * Maybe seed best_chromosome back into population after degenerate?
 * Make duration stats return Duration, so we can choose sec/milli/micro afterwards.
 * Make fitness/simple_sum generic
-* Support genotypes with variable length (for knapsack problem).
-A Bag / Set type?
-* Does Fitness need an associated trait for Genotype?, can this be made more light weight
+* Does Fitness need an associated trait for Genotype?
+Can this be made more lightweight?
-* Use checked math or some big number type for chromosome_permutations_size as it overflows easily